solnet-aquarium/sn-sticky-table-header/README.md

 # solnet-angular-sticky-table-header

 A directive that provides a very basic implementation of a "sticky header" for HTML tables.
-Designed to work in IE9+.
+Designed to work in IE9+, and all the proper browsers.

 ## Dependencies